Community Engagement > More Music @ The Moore

 As part of Moore Music @ The Moore, young artists have collaborated and performed with:

-The Roots, Robert Glasper, Sheila E., Elvis Costello, Melissa Etheridge, Mike McCready, Jon Batiste and Stay Human, Meshell Ndegeocello, Michael Shrieve, Alan White, Maya Rudolph (Princess), and more!
+The Roots, Robert Glasper, Mavis Staples, Sheila E., Elvis Costello, The Temptations, Melissa Etheridge, Leslie Odem Jr, Mike McCready, Jon Batiste and Stay Human, Meshell Ndegeocello, Michael Shrieve, Alan White, and more!

 Past participants include: